WCBR

-WCBR (1110 AM) is a radio station broadcasting a religious format.
-It is licensed to Richmond, Kentucky, United States, and serves the Lexington Metro Area.
-The station is owned by W.C.B.R.
-Radio, Inc.
+WCBR (1110 AM) is a commercial radio station licensed to Richmond, Kentucky, United States, and serves the Lexington-Fayette metropolitan area.
+Owned by W.C.B.R.
+Radio, Inc., the station carries a Christian radio format with southern gospel music.

-1110 AM is a United States clear-channel frequency, on which WBT and KFAB share Class A status.
-WCBR must leave the air from sunset to sunrise to protect the nighttime signals of the Class A stations.
+WCBR only operates during the daytime hours; its programming is relayed over low-power translator W229CP (93.7 FM) in Richmond, which operates around the clock.

 History

 The owner, a minister, would ask each week [if] I needed my check or if I wanted to give it to the Lord.
 And I’d say, "I think I need the check more than the Lord does."